natgo/wt-wiki-scraper/wikitext-transpiled/ground/M3%20Bradley.md

 '''Pros:'''

 * Excels at urban combat, as the gun can be effective when engaging MBTs, except for the Russian MBTs
-* Massive radiator makes tank hull semi-invulnerable to APHE from the right side, can even survive 3 direct hits from the [[Maus]] if lucky enough
 * Outclasses stock 35 mm autocannon tanks which use API or APHE as long as long-range (about 1.1 km) and moderate front armour angle is kept, can even sustain low calibre APDS and HVAP hits from spaded light tanks if it has the high ground
 * Can fire missiles at "combat" cruise control, albeit only at about 5 km/h (can be considered as a downgrade after [[M551]], but still usable when compared to its peers)
-* 25mm autocannon can easily tear through light vehicles
+* 25 mm autocannon can easily tear through light vehicles and is useful for engaging helicopters
 * TOW missiles capable of penetrating many tanks from the front with ease
 * Has a fast turret traverse and two-plane stabilizer, allowing for quick reaction times and accurate fire on the move
 * Slow ATGM allows for easier aiming onto target